3,000 Metric Tons (≈ 3,306 US Tons) of Italian Marble Sculptures - Japanstones.shop

 1. Rinse with clean water and wash gently using a neutral pH stone soap and a soft sponge.

-2. Rinse thoroughly and dry with a soft cloth to avoid residue rings.
+2. Rinse thoroughly and dry with a soft cloth to reduce residue rings.

-4. Once or twice per year, consider a low-pressure rinse (never abrasive tips) followed by drying and re-sealing where needed.
+4. Once or twice per year, consider a low-pressure rinse (never abrasive tips), then dry and re-seal where needed.

-Avoid: acidic cleaners (e.g., vinegar, citric or hydrochloric acid), bleach, wire brushes, and harsh pads—these etch or scratch marble.
+Avoid: acidic cleaners (vinegar, citric or hydrochloric acid), bleach, wire brushes, and harsh pads—these can etch or scratch marble.

 Specifications